sonqo/ntua-lambda/README.md

 ## NTUA - Electrical and Computer Engineering - Lambda Flow

-This repository contains my personal academic projects while following the Computer Software flow at the National Technical University of Athens.
+Personal academic projects from the Computer Software flow at the National Technical University of Athens.

 ### 1. Programming Languages I